ptikobj/george-chapman-studio/_posts/2019-08-30-fugitive-space-pada-studios.md

 ambition to create something new.

 ![Superette, a group show featuring the work of PADA artists-in-residence during August 2019.
 Photo: PADA Studios](/assets/img/fugitive_space-4.jpg)

+Superette, a group show featuring the work of PADA artists-in-residence during August 2019.
+Photo: PADA Studios